Tsionhe/vue-cnode/README.md

 # vue-cnode
-Just do a vue demo!
+Just do a vue demo test!